eliasdorneles/upiano/README.md

-Fast-forward to 2023, Elias attended EuroPython and learned the [Textual](https://textual.textualize.io) library there, got excited about terminal apps again and decided to reboot this project using the newly acquired knowledge, and add to the fun by plugging a true synthesizer to it, and playing with its controls.
+Fast-forward to 2023, Elias attended EuroPython and learned the [Textual](https://textual.textualize.io) library there, got excited about terminal apps again and decided to reboot this project using the newly acquired knowledge, package and distribute it, and add to the fun by plugging a true synthesizer to it, and playing with its controls.

+### Changelog:

+* **v0.1.0**
+    * first version released to PyPI, already using Textual
+* **v0.1.1**
+    * added sustain
+    * fix mouse handling, and allow playing by "swiping" over keys